nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Direct Upload to 3rd-Party Service {{since '10.1'}}

-Batch upload refactored to support third party providers.
+Batch upload refactored to support third-party providers.
 It is possible to integrate providers for feature rich and performance upload.
 To this end, the upload behaviour now supports external providers and allows features like progress and multipart.